Lecture Notes in Statistical Mechanics and Mesoscopics

-{\bf Kelvin statement:-- } The immediate implication of the Clausius inequality is that there exist no process whose sole result is to transfer heat into work.
-If such process existed one would have ${\dbar Q \ge 0}$ at any stage of the cycle and hence the total entropy of the universe would decrease.
-Also the inverse statement is true: if it were possible to device a machine that violates Clausius inequality, then it would be possible to violate Kelvin's statement.
-The proof is based on the possibility to combine such a device with a Carnot engine.

-{\bf Direction of heat flow:-- } The next simplest application of the Clausius inequality is related to a cycle $(AB)^{\#}$ in which the system is in contact with~$T_A$, and later in contact with~$T_B$ (work is not involved).
+{\bf Clausius statement:-- } The simplest application of the Clausius inequality concerns the direction of heat flow.
+Consider a cycle $(AB)^{\#}$ in which the system is in contact with~$T_A$, and later in contact with~$T_B$ (work is not involved).
 The result of such cycle is the transfer of an amount~$q$ of energy from~$T_A$ to~$T_B$.
-Assuming $T_B<T_A$ it follows from the Clausius inequality that $q$ must be positive, which loosely speaking means that heat can flow only from the high to the low temperature.
+Assuming $T_B<T_A$ it follows from the Clausius inequality that $q$ must be positive, which loosely speaking means that heat can flow only from the high to the low temperature. (work-free heat pumps do not exist).

+{\bf Kelvin statement:-- } Another immediate implication of the Clausius inequality is that there exist no process whose sole result is to transfer heat into work.
+If such process existed one would have at the end of each cycle a single bath with ${Q > 0}$, and hence the total entropy of the universe would decrease.
+Also the inverse statement is true: if it were possible to device a work-free pump that violates Clausius statement, then it would be possible to violate Kelvin's statement.
+The proof is based on the possibility to combine such pump device with a Carnot engine.

 {\bf Maximum work principle:-- } Consider an isothermal process.
 We use the standard assumptions: the temperature of the bath is~$T_0$, the initial state is equilibrium, and also at the end of the process we wait until an equilibrium is reached.
-Using the first law of thermodynamics (energy conservation) we can substitute ${Q =(E(B)-E(A))-\mathcal{W}}$, where $W$ is the work that has been done on the system.
+Using the first law of thermodynamics (energy conservation) we can substitute ${Q =(E(B)-E(A))-\mathcal{W}}$, where $\mathcal{W}$ is the work that has been done on the system.
 Using $F(A)=E(A)-T_0S(A)$ and $F(B)=E(B)-T_0S(A)$ we deduce from the second law \beq \mathcal{W} \ \ > \ \ [F(B)-F(A)] \ \ = \ \ \text{minimal work required to carry out the process} \eeq The work that can be extracted from an engine is $W=-\mathcal{W}$.
 Obviously in order to extract positive work~$W$ we need ${F(A)>F(B)}$.
 The {\em maximum} work that can be extracted is equal to the free energy difference ${[F(A)-F(B)]}$.
 In particular it follows that if the universe included only one bath, with one temperature, it would not be possible to extract work from a closed cycle.